nanzt/noahtibet-ef/README.md

-# Modified Noah LSM v3.4.1 associated with a manuscript submitted to Earth's Future(2022EF002652: Qinghai-Tibet Plateau permafrost at risk in the late 21st century)
+# Modified Noah LSM v3.4.1 associated with an Earth's Future paper(Qinghai-Tibet Plateau permafrost at risk in the late 21st century)

 ## A short note